 Remove the lower leaves at the bottom and keep a few sets of leaves growing at the top.

-After 3-4 weeks you will start to notice new growth on the cuttings.
+After 3-4 weeks you will start to notice new growth on the mint cuttings.
 Once they are established they can be transferred to a larger growing pot and hardened off, as above.

 Planting Mint from Root Cuttings

-Planting from root cuttings is very similar to the stem propagation.
+Planting from root cuttings is very similar to stem propagation.
 Firstly, you’ll need to dig up the root of your mint plant or if it’s very wide, just a section.
 Inspect the roots and choose root extensions that measure around 6 inches (15 cm) long and cut them off.

-Prepare a wide container that allows the plant to spread and grow horizontally.
-When ready, dig a hole in the soil and place the cuttings horizontally.
+Prepare a wide container that allows the mint plant to spread and grow horizontally.
+When ready, dig a hole in the soil and place the mint cuttings horizontally.
 Water the mint frequently to keep the soil moist.
 Avoid the soil drying out.